isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/spirit%20of%20enterprise%20rolls%20on%20PL.png)

 Six dedicated PL-lites from Class 3D1 represented PLMGSS in the finals of the National Pushcart Challenge 2014 organised by Republic Polytechnic.
-This competition required teams to collaborate with a social enterprise of their choice and develop product innovations to augment their existing merchandise for fund-raising.
+This competition required teams to collaborate with a social enterprise of their choice and develop product innovations to augment their existing merchandise for fund-raising.&nbsp;

-Working with the SPCA, our girls saw an opportunity in recycling unwanted cardboard rolls into household products such as photo frames, stationery holders, torchlights, desktop lamps and even mobile phone speakers!
+Working with the SPCA, our girls saw an opportunity in recycling unwanted cardboard rolls into household products such as photo frames, stationery holders, torchlights, desktop lamps and even mobile phone speakers!&nbsp;

-After a long 5 months’ work involving ideation, sourcing and development, the girls had to set up their own pushcart to market their completed products at Causeway Point over 2 days.
+After a long 5 months’ work involving ideation, sourcing and development, the girls had to set up their own pushcart to market their completed products at Causeway Point over 2 days.&nbsp;

-Their hard work and aching feet eventually paid much dividends as they snagged the Most Innovative Product award as well as the overall 1 st runners-up trophy – the only team out of 16 finalists to receive 2 prizes!
+Their hard work and aching feet eventually paid much dividends as they snagged the Most Innovative Product award as well as the overall 1&nbsp;st&nbsp;runners-up trophy – the only team out of 16 finalists to receive 2 prizes!&nbsp;

-The school congratulates Faith Kung, P. Maitreyah, Pan YiTong, Raeann Tan, Saraniya D/O Panichelvam and Theenmathi D/O Kanesan (all from 3D1) for their unique achievement!
+The school congratulates Faith Kung, P. Maitreyah, Pan YiTong, Raeann Tan, Saraniya D/O Panichelvam and Theenmathi D/O Kanesan (all from 3D1) for their unique achievement!&nbsp;

-****Students' Reflections:****
+****Students' Reflections:****&nbsp;

-"This experience proved how important teamwork is as we stuck together throughout the competition, coming to school and working on the products even during the holidays."
+"This experience proved how important teamwork is as we stuck together throughout the competition, coming to school and working on the products even during the holidays."&nbsp;

-**_\- Raeann Tan_**
+**_\- Raeann Tan_**&nbsp;

 "It’s fantastic how we managed to get so many of our products out in time!
-The key was in how we split the workload and helped one another out."
+The key was in how we split the workload and helped one another out."&nbsp;

-**_\- Theenmathi_**
+**_\- Theenmathi_**&nbsp;

 "Through this competition, I’ve learnt much about taking personal responsibility, how to overcome my fear of approaching strangers and lastly, the importance of working with others.
-These experiences will make me a better person!"
+These experiences will make me a better person!"&nbsp;

-**_\- P. Maitreyah_**
+**_\- P. Maitreyah_**&nbsp;

 ### Natalie Soh receives Zone Colours Award

-The school congratulates Natalie Soh (Sec 4A1) for receiving Singapore Schools Sports Council (SSSC) Zone Schools Colours (Individual) for her achievements in Cross Country.
+The school congratulates Natalie Soh (Sec 4A1) for receiving Singapore Schools Sports Council (SSSC) Zone Schools Colours (Individual) for her achievements in Cross Country.&nbsp;